kprusa/olsr-simulation/README.txt

 INTRODUCTION

-    This project uses Go to simulate a OSLR ad-hoc network.
+    This project uses Go to simulate an OSLR ad-hoc network.
 For the simulation, each node is run as a go routine, with an input and output channel.
 A controller is used to facilitate message interchange based on a supplied network topology.